Limitations on Accurate, Trusted, Human-level Reasoning: Technical Results

 We now proceed with the proof, which relaxes the assumptions in Fig. \ref{fig:godel} of $A$ being deterministic and well-behaved.
 Consider any AI system $A$ which takes as input program $P$ and outputs `well-behaved', `not well-behaved' or `don't know'.
 Our construction will leverage the \emph{trace} of the system $A$ run on some program $P$, which is just the execution trace of the system $A$ when it is given program $P$ as input.
 Now consider the program instance in Algorithm \ref{alg:godel_program}.

 {Note that \nicecode{G\ddot{o}del\_program} involves running the program $P$ on the input pair $(P,T)$. \nicecode{G\ddot{o}del\_program} checks that $(P,T)$ is a valid input type to the program $P$, and we can also regard the input $(P,T)$ as one input to $P$ that is a pair of entities: a program $P$ and a trace $T$.
-We now show that if $A$ is safe, then \nicecode{G\ddot{o}del\_program} is well-behaved. }
+We now show that if $A$ is accurate, then \nicecode{G\ddot{o}del\_program} is well-behaved. }

-\begin{lemma} If $A$ is safe, then \nicecode{G\ddot{o}del\_program} is well-behaved. \end{lemma} \begin{proof} We first claim that the \textbf{if} and \textbf{else if} conditions in steps 2, 4 and 5 always terminate (if the program enters those steps).
+\begin{lemma} If $A$ is accurate, then \nicecode{G\ddot{o}del\_program} is well-behaved. \end{lemma} \begin{proof} We first claim that the \textbf{if} and \textbf{else if} conditions in steps 2, 4 and 5 always terminate (if the program enters those steps).
 Step 2 always terminates since it involves checking if every step of the trace $T$ is a valid step which the AI system $A$ can take.
 Step 4 just involves checking the output of the trace, and step 5 also terminates since the step involves checking if the input matches the required format for the program.

 Now consider the case when the \textbf{else if} condition in step 4 is satisfied.
-This happens when the trace $T$ concludes that $P$ is well-behaved, and since the system $A$ is safe, then $P$ must be well-behaved in that case.
+This happens when the trace $T$ concludes that $P$ is well-behaved, and since the system $A$ is accurate, then $P$ must be well-behaved in that case.
 Hence the execution in step 6 always terminates, and hence \nicecode{G\ddot{o}del\_program} terminates for that input.

 On the other hand, if the trace does not conclude that $P$ is well-behaved, then the program enters the \textbf{else} condition in lines 8 and 9, and immediately terminates.
-Therefore if $A$ is safe, then \nicecode{G\ddot{o}del\_program} is well-behaved. \end{proof}
+Therefore if $A$ is accurate, then \nicecode{G\ddot{o}del\_program} is well-behaved. \end{proof}

-{We now note that the assumption of $A$ being safe is satisfied for a trusted system $A$.
-Therefore, the proof of Lemma~\ref{lem:well_behaved} provides a short proof that \nicecode{G\ddot{o}del\_program} is well-behaved for a safe and trusted system.
-In other words, if it is scientifically accepted than $A$ is safe, then the proof of Lemma~\ref{lem:well_behaved} provides a scientifically acceptable proof that \nicecode{G\ddot{o}del\_program} is well-behaved.} Next, we show that the system $A$ cannot solve this instance.
+Note that if $A$ is trusted by some set $H$ then individuals in $H$ assume that $A$ is accurate.
+Therefore if $A$ is accurate and trusted by $H$ then individuals in $H$ can prove that \nicecode{G\ddot{o}del\_program} is well-behaved, indeed the proof of Lemma~\ref{lem:well_behaved} provides a short proof of this since the condition of $A$ being accurate is satisfied due to trust.
+Next, we show that the system $A$ cannot solve this instance.

 \begin{lemma} $A$ can never output `well-behaved' for \nicecode{G\ddot{o}del\_program}. \end{lemma} \begin{proof} The proof is by contradiction.
 We first note that \nicecode{G\ddot{o}del\_program} is a deterministic program, and can only have a single output for a given input.
 Suppose there is a valid trace $T_G$ for the AI system $A$ which outputs `well-behaved' for \nicecode{G\ddot{o}del\_program}.
 Consider \nicecode{G\ddot{o}del\_program}(\nicecode{G\ddot{o}del\_program}, $T_G$).
 Then the output of {step 6} differs from \nicecode{G\ddot{o}del\_program}(\nicecode{G\ddot{o}del\_program}, $T_G$), which is also the output of \nicecode{G\ddot{o}del\_program} on the input (\nicecode{G\ddot{o}del\_program}, $T_G$).
 This is a contradiction since a deterministic program cannot have two outputs on the same input, and hence $A$ can never output `well-behaved' for \nicecode{G\ddot{o}del\_program}. \end{proof}